datopian/playbook/dojo/analysis/README.md

 It is therefore a broader than just "requirements analysis" (capturing needs), it also includes designing and architecting solutions and planning implementation.

 In keeping with a general agile approach, the analysis process should be kept in a healthy balance and iteration with implementation.
-Analysis itself internally can cycle over its sub-stages with analysis feeding design and planning which in turn feed back into further analysis.
+In addition, analysis itself can cycle over its sub-stages: analysis feeds into design and planning, which, in turn, feeds back into further analysis.

-We emphasize that analysis is applicable both to large projects and to a single simple task.
+Finally, we emphasize that analysis is applicable both to large projects and to a single simple task.
 Just as test-driven development is worthwhile even for simple changes, so analyis will pay dividends even for small script or a minor change to a website.

 ## Analysis in Context